Speed up things in scalac and sbt

 Summary

 It doesn’t prove, that these methods are universal, or that commercial solutions (better hardware, higher CI tier, premium JVMs, Hydra) are redundant.
-However, for me, it shows that quite often the reasons for slow build times lies in our carelessness with code and its maintenance, not and speed of Scala compiler is not the sole offender.
+However, for me, it shows that quite often the reasons for slow build times lie in our carelessness with code and its maintenance, and the speed of the Scala compiler is not the sole offender.
 So with relatively simple and cheap means, we can make the project better.

 Only after we tried all of these methods it makes sense to invest in more expensive solutions.
 (Though I do believe, that companies paying for them already know that).